-In addition to the required courses, students must take five additional SOAN courses, selected in consultation with departmental faculty.
-One may be at the 100 level; at least three must be at the 300-400-level.
+In addition to the required courses, students must take five additional SOAN courses (two 200-level and three 300-400-level) selected in consultation with the departmental faculty.

 No more than three of these courses may be taken at other schools.
 Courses taken with departmental faculty through the Johnston Center may be counted toward these requirements with the permission of that faculty member or the department chair.